Q What are the early signs of bed

 2. Sealing in plastic bags without prepping, then storing for 8 months; bed bugs cannot live more than eight months without a blood meal.
 If there are bugs in these belongings, they will die in that time.

-3. Heating to 120° in a unit called a Pack-Tite™ and “cooking” for one hour – this will kill all life stages from eggs to mature adults.
+3. Heating to 120° in a portable heating unit and “cooking” for one hour – this will kill all life stages from eggs to mature adults.
 This process can take time as it can take up to two hours to heat the unit before then having to "cook" it for one hour.

 Clothing and linens are treated in a hot dryer for 30 minutes.
 Most